Skip to main content

 “This is somewhat cynical, but it’s my natural response to disco”

 Though Bowie and Eno cheerfully spurned conventional recording methods, Bowie remained a songwriter first and foremost, and Lodger was carried by robust melodies, no matter the approach.
-With its naggingly catchy chorus – “I am a DJ, I am what I play/I’ve got believers/Believing me” – DJ seemed to have picked itself for release as the album’s second single, offering a bit of flattery to radio broadcasters and club DJs even as the verses pictured them as anxious, exhausted and desperate to please.
+With its naggingly catchy chorus – “I am a DJ, I am what I play/I’ve got believers/Believing me” – the song DJ seemed to have picked itself for release as the album’s second single, offering a bit of flattery to radio broadcasters and club DJs even as the verses pictured them as anxious, exhausted and desperate to please.
 “This is somewhat cynical, but it’s my natural response to disco,” Bowie told Melody Maker around the time of Lodger’s release.
 “The DJ is the one having ulcers now… If you have 30 seconds silence, your whole career is over.”
 Talking to Bowie biographer David Buckley, for the book Strange Fascination, Adrian Belew explained how the song’s final guitar solo was edited together from his three separate takes so that it sounded like “changing channel on the radio and each channel has a different guitar solo on it”.

 Marching off with the same chord progression as the album’s opening song, Fantastic Voyage, Lodger’s lead single, Boys Keep Swinging, was recorded after Bowie instructed his band to swap instruments with each other, so that guitarist Carlos Alomar was on drums and drummer Dennis Davis played bass.
 For its video, Bowie, who’d been crucial to bringing gender fluidity into the mainstream during his Ziggy Stardust era, earlier in the 70s, swapped gender roles throughout, performing as a cocksure frontman and a trio of female backing dancers.
 But despite the song’s seemingly celebratory chorus line – “Boys always work it out,” later lifted by Blur for the song M.O.R., from their self-titled fifth album – its lyrics took a sardonic look at systemic gender bias.
 Twenty years later, Bowie explained, “The glory in that song was ironic.
 I do not feel that there is anything remotely glorious about being either male or female.
 I was merely playing on the idea of the colonisation of a gender.”